Participating in CAYAC will give you the chance to:

 When do we meet?

-CAYAC has limited space for new members in the 2017-18 year.
+CAYAC has limited space for new members.
 As a result, we are only recruiting new members that fit specific criteria to ensure that our membership reflects a broad representation of youth from Southern Alberta.
 Please consider applying for CAYAC if you are between the ages of 12 and 16, have an interest in improving the health care system and health care experiences for other youth, and you fit at least one of the following criteria:

 - Live in a Southern Alberta community outside of Calgary (from Red Deer south)